30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`Imbalanced Data`|Car Booking|`Random Forest Classifier`|`Sklearn`, `Pandas`, `Seaborn`|https://github.com/erdiolmezogullari/ml-imbalanced-car-booking-data|

-We built a machine learning model that answers the question, -what is the customer preference- on car booking dataset.
+In this project, We built a machine learning model that answers the question, -what is the customer preference- on car booking dataset.

 We explored the dataset by using `Seaborn`, and transformed, derived new features necessary.